-Snider joined the IceHogs in August of 2021 as the President of Business Operations and enters his second season (2022-23) with the organization.
+Snider joined the IceHogs in August of 2021 as the President of Business Operations and enters his third season (2023-24) with the organization.

 Since 2006, Snider has served in several leadership roles for Spurs Sports and Entertainment.
 In his most recent role as Associate Vice President, Franchise Operations and Business Development, he oversaw all business operations for the Austin Spurs of the NBA G League, as well as leading several key business development initiatives for the San Antonio Spurs.
 During his tenure with Spurs Sports and Entertainment, he also oversaw business operations for the San Antonio Rampage of the American Hockey League (2007-2020) and the San Antonio Stars of the WNBA (2012-17).

 “Ryan’s hiring underscores how important the IceHogs franchise and city of Rockford are to the Blackhawks organization,” Blackhawks CEO Danny Wirtz said.
 “As the IceHogs begin this new chapter, we’re committed to bringing in top talent that are innovative, that work collaboratively and who will better the team and surrounding area.
 Ryan checks those boxes, among many others, and we’re excited for him to pave the way in Rockford.”

 On April 7, 2021, the Blackhawks officially announced the purchase of the Rockford IceHogs.
 Part of the deal includes a $23 million multi-year capital project to revitalize the BMO Harris Bank Center – Rockford's largest sports arena and entertainment venue.
 On July 1, 2021, AHL President and Chief Executive Officer Scott Howson announced that the AHL Board of Governors had approved the transfer of ownership of the IceHogs AHL franchise to the Blackhawks.